DQNEO/babygo/README.md

 It depends only on `as` as an assembler and `ld` as a linker.

-It is composed of only 3 files.
+It is composed of only a fiew files.

 * main.go - the main compiler
 * runtime.go - runtime
 * runtime.s - low level of runtime
-* extlib/mylib/mylib.go - standard library
+* lib/ - libraries

 # Design